jelica-team/jwt-auth/README.md

 Need create ```sh map_db``` table

 # Using placemarks
-Enter the address and click the button
+- Enter the address
+- Click the button
-A label will be created on the map
+- A label will be created on the map